riak-synrc/pbkdf2/share/doc/src/ddocs.rst

    :throws: ``forbidden`` error to gracefully prevent document storing.

-To perform validate operations on document saving there is special design function type called `validate_doc_update`.
+To perform validate operations on document saving there is a special design function type called `validate_doc_update`.

-Instead of thousands words take a look on next good example of validate function - this function is uses in ``_design/_auth`` ddoc from `_users` database to control users documents required field set and modification
+Instead of thousands words take a look at the next example of validate function - this function is used in ``_design/_auth`` ddoc from `_users` database to control users documents required field set and modification
 permissions: